magus/acnh-catalog/README.md

 ## TODO

+- Debounce search queries to ease cache/server load

 - Fallback image failures to a generic leaf icon

--

 - Find a better item catalog
   - A lot of items have variants that do not match villager db